This article will look at the uses, modes of action, side effects, and precautions of this drug.

 Potential role in cocaine addiction

 Aripiprazole is known to stabilize mesocorticolimbic dopamine activity.
 This pathway is implicated in addictive behavior.
 A study in rats showed that aripiprazole reduced cocaine-seeking behavior.
 As such, it has implications for use in the treatment of cocaine addicts in the future.

 Negative implications for methamphetamine addicts

-On the other side of the coin, aripiprazole may be counter-productive as a treatment for methamphetamine addiction.
+Aripiprazole may be counter-productive as a treatment for methamphetamine addiction.
 It was found to increase methamphetamine's stimulant and euphoric effects.
-Aripiprazole also appeared to increase the desire for the drug.12
+Aripiprazole also appeared to increase the desire for the drug.

 Antipsychotic medications are the most common treatment for individuals with schizophrenia, helping to relieve some of the debilitating symptoms caused by the disorder.
-But according to a new study, long-term use of these drugs may also negatively impact brain structure.
+But according to a study published in 2015, long-term use of these drugs may also negatively impact brain structure.